ardanlabs/gotraining/README.md

 ## Bootcamp Tour

 Ardan Labs is running a Go Bootcamp class in a different city every month this year.
-We are coming to NYC on June 10th-12th.
 This 3 day class provides a comprehensive and idiomatic view of the Go programming language plus some best practices along the way.
 If you are interested in getting a jump start on learning Go, or want to understand more about the language sign up now.

 [Bootcamp Tour](http://www.ardanlabs.com/go-bootcamp-tour)